aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/document/_index.md

      }

      ///
+     /// Called when a SubDocument node is encountered in the document.
+     ///
+     public int visitStructuredDocumentTagRangeStart(StructuredDocumentTagRangeStart sdtRangeStart)
+     {
+         indentAndAppendLine("[SdtRangeStart]");

+         return VisitorAction.CONTINUE;
+     }

+     ///
+     /// Called when a SubDocument node is encountered in the document.
+     ///
+     public int visitStructuredDocumentTagRangeEnd(StructuredDocumentTagRangeEnd sdtRangeEnd)
+     {
+         indentAndAppendLine("[SdtRangeEnd]");

+         return VisitorAction.CONTINUE;
+     }

+     ///
      /// Append a line to the StringBuilder and indent it depending on how deep the visitor is into the document tree.
      ///
      ///